cheblin/PrimitiveCollections/README.md

 `This is nightly bleeding-edge release`

-Yet another Java primitive's collections with support  of unsigned and nullable values features
+Yet another Java primitive's collections with support  of unsigned and nullable type

 Took the best ideas from